Campaigners have opened a camp with thousands of protesters due in Newport ahead of next week's Nato summit.

 A spokesperson said: "Newport City Council is continuing to work with partner agencies to monitor the situation and minimise the impact of such a camp."

-Gwent Police have taken over Rodney Parade sports ground to help manage the huge security operation already described as "unchartered territory" by the office in charge.
+Gwent Police have taken over Rodney Parade sports ground to help manage the huge security operation already described as Nato policing 'uncharted territory' by the office in charge.

 A police spokesperson told the South Wales Argus it was one of a number of local venues being used for various activities, including booking officers on and off duty, briefings, and canteen facilities.

 The Nato security operation budget would pick up the bill for hiring the facility which is the home of the Newport Gwent Dragons, Newport County FC and Newport RFC, the spokesperson added.